Killing of Gracie Spinks

-Gracie Spinks was a lifeguard from Old Whittington whom, it is suspected, was murdered by a former colleague.
+Gracie Spinks was a lifeguard from Old Whittington who was murdered by a former colleague.

 Background

 Spinks was a swimming instructor and lifeguard but had been working as a warehouse operative at the time of her death.
 She was a keen horse rider and kept a horse at Blue Lodge Farm in Duckmanton.

 In February 2021 she had reported a former colleague, Michael Sellers, to police for stalking.
 He had been her supervisor at a warehouse where she once worked.

 Discovery

-Spinks was last seen alive by her mother at 7:30am on 18 June 2021, when she left home to tend to her horse.
-She was found unconscious in the horse's field after 8am and a man was seen running away.
+Spinks was last seen alive by her mother at 7:30 am on 18 June 2021, when she left home to tend to her horse.
+She was found unconscious in the horse's field after 8 am and a man was seen running away.
 Initially it was thought she had been kicked by the horse, but paramedics realised she had been attacked and called police.
-She was declared dead at 8:50am.
+She was declared dead at 8:50 am.

-Sellars was found dead in a field less than a mile away, at 11am the same day.
+Sellers was found dead in a field less than a mile away, at 11 am the same day.